 Dana Silvian, UChicago undergraduate

 Emily Scott, UChicago Neuroscience Major

-Emily is a second year undergraduate majoring in neuroscience and double minoring in biology and chemistry.
-She is currently working under the mentorship of Hannah Martin on the function and properties of a potassium channel gene, Kv1.8, expressed in vestibular hair cells.
-She has been comparing behavioral data from normal and Kv1.8-null mice, with the goal of understanding how Kv1.8’s effect on vestibular signals impacts the vestibular-dependent functions of locomotion and balance.
-She is also learning how to test the sensitivity of Kv1.8 currents to specific chemical agents, as part of the characterization of its properties in hair cells relative to other cell types.
+Emily is a third year undergraduate majoring in neuroscience and double minoring in biology and chemistry.
+She worked under the mentorship of Hannah Martin on the function of a potassium channel gene, Kv1.8, expressed in vestibular hair cells.
+She compared behavioral data from normal and Kv1.8-null mice, with the goal of understanding how Kv1.8’s effect on vestibular signals impacts the vestibular-dependent functions of locomotion and balance.

 Selina completed her BA in Cognitive Science at Rice University.
 She is currently investigating the role of diverse voltage gated sodium currents in the formation of different firing patterns and variable spike timing regularity in mouse vestibular ganglion neurons.
 Using isolated neurons, she has showed that sodium currents come resurgent and persistent forms in addition to the traditional transient one.
 We hypothesize that these currents increase firing and spike timing regularity, and likely have strong implication for sensory encoding in the vestibular inner ear.

 Selina successfully defended her thesis in May 2022 and in September will start a postdoc in Dave Raible’s group at University of Washington, where she will learn the zebrafish model of inner ear and lateral line systems – congratulations on both counts to Selina!